 - Asian rhinoplasty is the nose job procedure to enhance the typical Oriental nose.

-- Dr Ng’s preferred method of performing nose job in Singapore is the Korean-style open rhinoplasty which improves tip projection, dorsal height, columellar length, nasal tip refinement and alar width.
+- Dr Ng’s preferred method of performing a nose job in Singapore is the Korean-style open rhinoplasty which improves tip projection, dorsal height, columellar length, nasal tip refinement and alar width.

 - To fully appreciate rhinoplasty, it is essential to have a good understanding of the anatomy of the nose and the recommended aesthetic proportions.